naninovel/docs/docs/guide/input-processing.md

 When properly configured, input actions will activate Naninovel's bindings.
 In case you wish to disable legacy input processing (which is set under the "Bindings" list), disable `Process Legacy Bindings` property under input configuration menu.

 ::: tip EXAMPLE
-Find an example project on using the new input system and implementing a rebind UI to allow player change default controls on GitHub: [github.com/Naninovel/Input](https://github.com/Naninovel/Input).
+Find an example project on using the new input system and implementing a rebind UI to allow player change default controls on [GitHub](https://github.com/naninovel/samples/tree/main/unity/input-rebind).
 :::

 For more information on using the input system, consult the [official manual](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest).